 - 1 lb eye of round

-- 2 tbsp liquid smoke only use if NOT using a smoker
+- 2 tablespoon liquid smoke (only use if NOT using a smoker)

 - Trim the fat cap and all other visible fat from your meat.
 After trimming, place the meat in your freezer for an hour or so to partially freeze.